The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 How Can Counseling Help Veterans Of War Manage Their PTSD

-Veterans Of War And Their Health Care
+War Pros And Their Health Care

-Military Veterans And Counseling Services
+Military Professionals And Counseling Services

 Wars leave mental scars from the violence that cause deep suffering to soldiers.
-Despite these challenges, there are a number of steps veterans can take to put their military experience in perspective and regain a sense of control and normalcy.
+Despite these challenges, there are a number of steps veterans can take to put their experience in perspective and regain a sense of control and normalcy.

 Veterans’ Mental Health Issues As Military Personnel